pandeypearl/alx-backend-storage/0x00-MySQL_Advanced/README.md

 # 0x00.
 MySQL advanced

-Exploring various advanced MySQL concepts and tasks.
+Exploring the following advanced MySQL concepts and tasks:

+   + How to create tables with constraints
+   + How to optimize queries by adding indexes
+   + What is and how to implement stored procedures and functions in MySQL
+   + What is and how to implement views in MySQL
+   + What is and how to implement triggers in MySQL

 ## Tasks